-- 1 From the recent calls list, scroll to or select the item you want to store. - 2 Press @ under Store. -or-
+- 1 From the recent calls list, scroll or select to the item you want to store. - 2 Press @ under Store. -or-

-If Store is not one of your options: Press B. Select Store or Update Contacts.
+If Store is not one of your options: Press .
+Select Store or Update Contacts.

-Tip: If the item you want to store is a call, Store does not appear if the number is already stored in Contacts.

-3 To store the item as a new entry, select [New Contact]. -or-
+- Tip: If the item you want to store is a call, Store does not appear if the number is already stored in Contacts. - 3 To store the item as a new entry, select [New Contact]. -or-